txje/Unicycler/README.md

 python3 setup.py install --prefix=$HOME/.local
 ```

-### Build without installation
+### Build and run without installation
-Simply running `make` in the Unicycler directory will build the C++ code without installing Unicycler anywhere else.
+Simply running `make` in the Unicycler directory will build the C++ code without installing Unicycler.

+After `make` finishes, you can run Unicycler directly from the source directory using this script: `path/to/Unicycler/unicycler-runner.py`